Bricktech2000/Notes/notes/notion-time-management.md

 ### filter

+displays any event that isn't completed and that is within one day of today

-end date is within next week or end date is on or before today
+> end date is within next week or end date is on or before today
+>

-and
+> and
+>

-status is not completed and date is not empty
+> status is not completed and date is not empty

-> displays any event that isn't completed and that is within one day of today

 ### sort

-> sorts events by ascending end date
+sorts events by ascending end date

 ## Month View